This is the multi-page printable view of this section. Click here to print.

 Required

-Database nameRequiredServer name applied when installing DB
+Database NameRequiredServer name applied when installing DB

-Database usernameRequiredDB user name
+Database UsernameRequiredDB user name

-• Enter using lowercase English letters, 2 to 20 characters
+• Enter 2 to 20 characters using lowercase English letters

-Database passwordRequiredPassword to use when accessing the DB
+Database PasswordRequiredPassword to use when accessing DB

-Database Port numberRequiredPort number required for DB connection
+Database Port NumberRequiredPort number required for DB connection

-• Enter DB port within the range 1,024 ~ 65,535
+• Enter DB port in the range of 1200 ~ 65535

-Backup > UseSelectWhether to use backup
+Backup > UseOptionalWhether to use backup

-Backup > Retention PeriodSelectBackup Retention Period
+Backup > Retention PeriodOptionalBackup retention period

-• Select the backup retention period.
+• Select backup retention period.
 File retention period can be set from 7 days to 35 days

-Backup > Backup Start PeriodSelectBackup Start Time
+Backup > Backup Start PeriodOptionalBackup start time

 • Select backup start time

-Backup > Archive backup frequencySelectArchive backup frequency
+Backup > Archive Backup CycleOptionalArchive backup cycle

-• Select the Archive backup frequency
+• Select Archive backup cycle

-ParameterRequiredParameters to use in the DB
+ParameterRequiredParameters to use in DB

-DB character setRequiredCharacter encoding method to be used in the DB
+DB Character SetRequiredCharacter encoding method to use in DB

-Time zoneRequiredStandard time zone to be used by the Database
+Time ZoneRequiredStandard time zone where Database will be used

 Table.
-MySQL(DBaaS) Database configuration items
+MySQL(DBaaS) Database Configuration Items

 Required